Indian painting: Pattachitra

 The Bengal Patachitra refers to the painting of West Bengal.
 It is a traditional and mythological heritage of West Bengal.
-The Bengal Patachitra is divided into some different aspects like Durga Pat, Chalchitra, Tribal Patachitra, Medinipur Patachitra, Kalighat Patachitra etc. The subject matter of Bengal Patachitra is mostly mythological, religious stories, folk lore and social.
+The Bengal Patachitra is divided into some different aspects like Durga Pat, Chalchitra, Tribal Patachitra, Medinipur Patachitra, and Kalighat Patachitra.
+The subject matter of Bengal Patachitra is mostly mythological, religious stories, folk lore and social.
 The Kalighat Patachitra, the last tradition of Bengal Patachitra is developed by Jamini Roy.
 The artist of the Bengal Patachitra is called Patua.